alberto-leon-crespo/dailytrends-frameworkless/README.md

 The `scripts` section of the `package.json` file defines a series of shell commands associated with this project.
 Here is a description of each command:

+test: This script runs the project's unit tests in the test environment.
+It utilizes the Jest module to run the tests and the --detectOpenHandles and --forceExit flags to control Jest's behavior regarding asynchronous operations and test run termination.

+- `test:interactive`: This script runs the project's tests in an interactive mode.
+Jest will stay open after running tests and will watch for changes in test files, re-running relevant tests when changes are detected.
+This is ideal for use during development.
 - `test`: Executes the project's unit tests.
 In this case, no tests are defined, so it returns an error.
 - `develop`: Runs the project in the development environment.
 - `console:dev` and `console:prod`: These allow you to run console commands in the development and production environment, respectively.
 - `build:app`: Compiles the project for the production environment.
 - `remove:dist`: Deletes the `dist` folder.
 - `copy:config`: Copies the configuration files into the `dist` folder.
-- `build`: Deletes the `dist` folder, compiles the project and copies the configuration files.
+- `build`: Deletes the `dist` folder, compiles the project, run test and copies the configuration files.
 - `start`: Runs the project in the production environment.

 Author of the project: **Alberto León Crespo**